Woman, boy, 5, drown in Houston home of ex-Dodger Crawford

 The police department did not immediately respond Sunday to a request for comment from the The Associated Press.
 Contact information for Crawford could not be immediately found.

-Crawford, 38, is a Houston native and was a four-time All-Star outfielder who last played in the major leagues in 2016 with the Los Angeles Dodgers.
+Crawford, 38, is a Houston native and was a four-time All-Star outfielder who last played in the major leagues in 2016 with the Dodgers.

 He was a high school star set to attend Nebraska for football.
 He instead chose baseball and played for Tampa Bay, Boston and the Dodgers.